 There are a few ways to register for a new DBS.

 Each club and league should have a welfare officer who is also a DBS verifier, who can register you on the system so you can receive an activation email.
 If you are an official, some Official's Coordinators are also registered as verifiers.

 Another option is to contact the safeguarding team.
 You need to send us your full name, email address, role in basketball and confirm whether you are a volunteer or non-volunteer.
 To qualify for a volunteer check, the you must not: benefit financially from the position for which the application is being submitted or receive any payment (except for travel and other approved out-of-pocket expenses)

-Basketball England currently uses First Advantage Online Disclosures (previously GB Group) to process our DBS Checks.
-DBS' through First Advantage can take up to 60 days, or sometimes longer, but this varies due to the police force who provide the background checks.
+Basketball England currently uses Know Your People to process our DBS Checks.
+DBS' through Know Your People can take up to 60 days, or sometimes longer, but this varies due to the police force who provide the background checks.

 N.B.
 Basketball England only uses this system to manage DBS checks, it cannot influence any checks or speed up the process.